-A duty officer will be available by appointment five days a week for face to face meetings or telephone conversations.
-Customers wanting to speak to a duty officer for informal advice can arrange an appointment for either a face to face meeting or telephone call back, by calling our customer service centre on 01476 40 60 80.
-It will also be possible to drop in to our Customer Service Centre to arrange an appointment.
+A duty officer is available by appointment for face to face meetings or telephone conversations.
+Customers wanting informal advice can arrange an appointment for a face to face meeting or telephone call back by calling our customer service centre on 01476 40 60 80.
+You can also drop in to our Customer Service Centre to arrange an appointment.

 - details of enquirer

 - customer questions/nature of proposal

 - any other information that you think may be relevant to the duty officer

 The more information provided allows for a more informed response.

 - Grantham - advice by appointment only at our Grantham office, Monday to Friday